-As explained in Section 6.4.1 above, North East Link tunnels would extend from Lower Plenty Road in the north, to south of the Veneto Club, Bulleen in the south.
-As a result of the tunnel design (described in Section 6.4.1 above), the options for the interchange at the M80 Ring Road and Greensborough Bypass were narrowed to two key options.
+As explained in Section 2, North East Link tunnels would extend from Lower Plenty Road in the north, to south of the Veneto Club, Bulleen in the south.
+As a result of the tunnel design (described in Section 2.1), the options for the interchange at the M80 Ring Road and Greensborough Bypass were narrowed to two key options.
 This includes:

-- Option A An elevated road - Option B (reference project) A road at-grade.
+- Option A: An elevated road - Option B (reference project): A road at-grade.